scholarslab/scholarslab.github.io/pages/for-students/praxis.md

 nav: false
 ---

-**Applications are now open for the 2020-2021 cohort.
-Applications are due March 1st**.
+**Applications are closed for the 2020-2021 academic year**.
 The Praxis call for applications is generally issued in the winter with a mid-spring deadline.
 Please [subscribe](https://eepurl.com/fJ9J) to the Scholars' Lab newsletter or check back here for further information.

 If you're interested in learning more about the fellowship or have questions about anything you read below, please consider attending the information session for the 2020-2021 cohort on **Wednesday, February 19th from 11AM-12PM in New Cabell Hall 236**.